Blog Articles

 Use Case: What percent of total sales is cumulatively contributed by each region during May 2025?

-Why it’s valuable: You don’t just see how much each region contributed individually, you reveal how total sales build up across regions, allowing you to understand geographic concentration, prioritize top-performing markets, and make more informed decisions on where to scale or optimize.
+Why it’s valuable: It doesn't just show how much each region contributed individually, it reveals how total sales build up across regions, allowing salespeople to understand geographic concentration, prioritize top-performing markets, and make more informed decisions on where to scale or optimize.

 Why it requires a window function: This use case uses % of Total to calculate each region’s share, and Cumulative Percent to show how those shares add up row by row, revealing the order in which regions collectively reach 100% of sales.